-Members have paid attention to the financial pressures facing the College and the following mitigating factors:
+Governors have paid attention to the financial pressures facing the College, including adverse economic factors such as inflation, and the following mitigating factors:

-- Development of a robust Medium-Term Financial Plan allied to investment in potential growth areas such as a proposed new School of Nursing Studies - Improving 16-19 year old demographics in the College's areas of operations - The positive cash position of the College (£9.4m at 31 July 2021) - A full order book for commercial training activities and recent success in winning apprenticeship work with significant regional employers
+- Development of a robust Medium-Term Financial Plan allied to investment in potential growth areas such as a proposed new School of Nursing Studies - Improving 16-19 year old demographics in the College's areas of operations - The positive cash position of the College (£8.2m at 31 July 2022) - A full order book for commercial training activities and recent success in winning apprenticeship work with significant regional employers

-Considering these factors in the round, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
+Considering these factors in the round, the Corporation considers that the College has adequate resources to continue in operation for a period of at least 12 months.
 For this reason, it continues to adopt the going concern basis in preparing these financial statements.